felix91gr/awesome-system-swift/README.md

     </details>
 * [SwiftPriorityQueue](https://github.com/davecom/SwiftPriorityQueue): a generic Priority Queue, implemented using a binary heap over an array.

+### Runtime Scripting
+* [Expression](https://github.com/nicklockwood/Expression): a framework for evaluating mathematical expressions at runtime.
+Supports user-defined functions and operators, and can be used to implement anything from a simple calculator to a fully-fledged functional programming language.

 ### String Processing
 > _Tags: regex_
 * [Guitar](https://github.com/ArtSabintsev/Guitar): string and **regex** library written in Swift.